Kurds: Turkey

-Several large scale Kurdish revolts in 1925, 1930 and 1938 were suppressed by the Turkish government and more than one million Kurds were forcibly relocated between 1925 and 1938.
+Several large-scale Kurdish revolts in 1925, 1930 and 1938 were suppressed by the Turkish government and more than one million Kurds were forcibly relocated between 1925 and 1938.
 The use of Kurdish language, dress, folklore, and names were banned and the Kurdish-inhabited areas remained under martial law until 1946.
 The Ararat revolt, which reached its apex in 1930, was only suppressed after a massive military campaign including destruction of many villages and their populations.
-By the 1970s, Kurdish leftist organizations such as Kurdistan Socialist Party-Turkey (KSP-T) emerged in Turkey which were against violence and supported civil activities and participation in elections.
+By the 1970s, Kurdish leftist organizations such as the Kurdistan Socialist Party-Turkey (KSP-T) emerged in Turkey which were against violence and supported civil activities and participation in elections.
 In 1977, Mehdi Zana a supporter of KSP-T won the mayoralty of Diyarbakir in the local elections.
-At about the same time, generational fissures gave birth to two new organizations: the National Liberation of Kurdistan and the Kurdistan Workers Party.
+At about the same time, generational fissures gave birth to two new organizations: the National Liberation of Kurdistan and the Kurdistan Workers' Party (PKK).

 The words "Kurds", "Kurdistan", or "Kurdish" were officially banned by the Turkish government.
 Following the military coup of 1980, the Kurdish language was officially prohibited in public and private life.
 Many people who spoke, published, or sang in Kurdish were arrested and imprisoned.
 The Kurds are still not allowed to get a primary education in their mother tongue and they do not have a right to self-determination, even though Turkey has signed the ICCPR.
 There is ongoing discrimination against and "otherization" of Kurds in society.

 The Kurdistan Workers' Party or PKK (Kurdish: Partiya Karkerên Kurdistanê) is Kurdish militant organization which has waged an armed struggle against the Turkish state for cultural and political rights and self-determination for the Kurds.
-Turkey's military allies the US, the EU, and NATO label the PKK as a terrorist organization while the UN, Switzerland, Russia, China and India have refused to add the PKK to their terrorist list.
+Turkey's military allies the US, the EU, and NATO label the PKK as a terrorist organization while the UN, Switzerland, and Russia have refused to add the PKK to their terrorist list.
 Some of them have even supported the PKK.